cdjq/DFRobot_EnvironmentalSensor/README.md

 * [中文版](./README_CN.md)

-This multifunctional environmental sensor, whose SKU number is SEN0500/SEN0501, integrates UV, illumination, atmospheric pressure and temperature and humidity sensor.
-It features Gravity and Breakout interfaces.
-Data can be transmitted through serial port or I2C and communication method can be selected by controlling the diverter switch on the module.
+The multifunctional environmental sensor(SEN0500/SEN0501) integrates the UV, illumination, atmospheric pressure and temperature and humidity detection functions into one.
+It features Gravity and Breakout interfaces, and supports UART and I2C data communication, which can be selected by the onboard switch.
-The DFRobot_Environmental_Sensor library is an Arduino-drive one specially designed for the sensor by DFRobot.
-Users can use it to drive the sensor that Ardunio main controller connects and obtain the sensor data.
+This Arduino Library developed by DFRobot is specially designed for DFRobot Environmental sensor.
+Users can use the library to drive their sensor to obtain relevant environmental data conbining with an Arduino mainboard.

 ![产品效果图片](../../resources/images/SEN0500/SEN0501.png)